top of page

 Conclusion and Aftermath

 At the time, the possibility of loss on BNPL was remote.
-Even as interest rates were to rise from their historic low, the model was pretty resilient, had it been the only parameter at stake.
+Even as interest rates were expected to rise from their historic low, the model was pretty resilient, had interest rate been the only parameter at stake.

 But then, several things started to accumulate:

 • In November 2021, Klarna, one of the harbingers of BNPL, reported a huge loss, even as demand for its financing surged.
-This raised brows among analysts: Is this model tenable, or, the more you lend, the higher the losses that will eventually emerge from your financials?
+This raised brows among analysts: Is this model tenable, or, the more you lend, the higher the losses that will eventually accrue to your financials?

 • In February 2022, Russia invaded Ukraine, resulting in surge in inflation, driven by food and energy cost

-• Inflation compound by supply chain woes reminiscent from COVID and exacerbated from China's zero COVID policy
+• Inflation compound by supply chain woes reminiscent from COVID19 and exacerbated from China's zero COVID policy

-Households in major BNPL market are starting to feel the burn, and this will compound with higher base interest rates, but also in higher commercial interest rates, aimed to compensate for default risk.
+Households in major BNPL markets are starting to feel the burn, and this compounds with higher base interest rates, as well as in higher commercial interest rates, aimed to compensate for hightened default risk.

-In this new climate, BNPL lenders would do best to re-evaluate their premises with eye on expected debt-default rates, and keep an eye on varying market characteristics, both in the legal status of payment debt, as in the relative strength of consumer segment in each economy.
+In this new climate, BNPL lenders would do best to re-evaluate their assumptions with eye on expected debt-default rates, while keeping an eye on varying market characteristics, as well as the legal status of credit debt and default in each legislation.

 Recent Posts